bullox/dariensolo.com/content/home.md

 ![Darien at sea](https://farm3.staticflickr.com/2938/14149971151_53deef30f3.jpg "Image by Gerry Gill")

-Darien is a solo ocean rowing boat for charter.
-More info coming soon.
+Darien is a solo ocean rowing boat available for charter or sale.